-- The clinic is actively involved in research; currently we are evaluating the Alere q HIV-1/2 Detect as a Supplementary Test in the Uganda National HIV Rapid Testing Algorithm, we expect to complete the study by middle of December 2018.
+- The clinic is actively involved in research; currently we are evaluating the Alere q HIV-1/2 Detect as a Supplementary Test in the Uganda National HIV Rapid Testing Algorithm, which we expect to complete the study by middle of December.
 We are also evaluating the usability of the SURE CHECK HIV self-test.

 - We thank the UVRI management for the enabling environment and continuous support that has enabled us deliver services to the community.

 By Dr. N Kyakuwa and Dr. Bernard Kikaire.

 Dr. Nassim Kyakuwa is the in charge of the UVRI Clinic